pjworrall/bulut/README.md

 * Load and play tracks from a note
 * Show notes in view when tracks play from a note

-### Crypto Asset todo's
+### Crypto Asset Features

-* Sign a notes
+* Digitally sign notes
+* Cloud service where notes can be published to public
-* Publish note into a cloud service
+* Publish a note
-* Search notes in the cloud service
+* Search notes
 * Load tracks related to notes in the cloud
 * Pay for use of a notes
 * Report on payments for published notes
+* Integrate with MusicBrainz

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.